 - Splash of lemon juice

 - 1 bag fresh cranberries

-- In a medium pot, bring the water, sugar, cinnamon and salt to boil.
+- In a medium saucepan, bring the water, white sugar, cinnamon and salt to boil over medium-high heat.
 Stir to dissolve the sugar.

 - Add a splash of lemon juice to the apples and toss.
 Rinse the cranberries, tossing the bruised berries.